Artoria2e5/docker-chronyd/README.md

 NTP_SERVERS="127.127.1.1"
 ```

+(In real life you should *seriously* mix servers from different providers.
+Never put all your eggs in
+one basket, especially when it comes to time.
+Get at least three from different providers -- the pool
+automatically does this for you, but if you're using those corporate servers, you need to do it yourself.)

 If you're interested in a public list of stratum 1 servers, you can have a look at the following lists.

  * https://www.advtimesync.com/docs/manual/stratum1.html (Do make sure to verify the ntp server is active